Help us improve your experience.

 Do you have time for a two-minute survey?

-Veriexec File-Signing and Verification for Junos OS
+Veriexec File Signing and Verification for Junos OS

 Verified Exec (also known as veriexec) is a file-signing and verification scheme that protects the Junos operating system (OS) against unauthorized software and activity that might compromise the integrity of your device.
-Originally developed for the NetBSD OS, veriexec was adapted for Junos OS and enabled by default.
+Originally developed for the NetBSD OS, veriexec was adapted for Junos OS and is enabled by default.

-Authorized files, that is certain files that ship with Junos OS, has an associated fingerprint that veriexec checks to determine whether the file can be used (executed, or even opened).
+Authorized files, that is certain files that ship with Junos OS, has an associated fingerprint that veriexec checks to determine whether the file can be used (executed or even opened).
 Any file which lacks a valid fingerprint cannot be executed or read by applications that require verified input.

 How Veriexec Works

-Veriexec provides the kernel with a digitally signed manifest consisting of a set of fingerprints for all the executables and other files that should remain immutable.
-The veriexec loader feeds the contents of the manifest to the kernel only if the digital signature of the manifest is successfully verified.
+Veriexec provides the kernel with a digitally signed manifest consisting of a set of fingerprints for all the executables and other files that must remain immutable.The veriexec loader feeds the contents of the manifest to the kernel only if associated digital signatures of the manifest are successfully verified.
 The kernel can then verify if a file matches its fingerprint.
-If veriexec is being enforced, only executables with a verified fingerprint will run.
+If veriexec is enforced, only executables with a verified fingerprint will run.
 The protected files cannot be written to, modified, or changed.

 The log message is in the following format: